 A good time to check in with your financial or tax advisor

 Now is an opportune time for investors to review financial plans with advisors and explore how to maximize tax efficiency, given the changes resulting from the new tax law and the recent strong performance of U.S. equities coupled with the relative underperformance of most international stocks and fixed-income allocations.
 Professional advice can be especially valuable when it comes to something as potentially complex as tax-loss harvesting, as there’s no guarantee that it will achieve any particular tax outcome or that it will be in an investor’s best interest over the long run.
-As always, the John Hancock Investments tax center has resources designed to make your tax planning easier, including a schedule of 2018 tax rates and limits, tax forms, and more.
+As always, the John Hancock Investment Management tax center has resources designed to make your tax planning easier, including a schedule of 2018 tax rates and limits, tax forms, and more.
 The power of professional advice and solid information can go a long way toward maximizing an investor’s tax efficiency.

 1 S&P Dow Jones Indices, September 2018.